foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 1. IoT OS/Platform

-As more and more devices are connected and become more complex, the software running in them are becoming more and more complex.
+In the field of Internet of Things (IoT), more and more devices are connected to form a complex network.
+Along with it, the programs within devices are becoming complex too.
+Many of them also require real-time responses.
+That urges a better way to manage tasks rather than running them in a main loop.
+A solution for this is to use IoT OS.

 An IoT OS is an operating system that is designed to perform within the constraints that are particular to Internet of Things devices, including